vinay-chaube17/Asssignment_ovsinnovation/README.md

 Your API should now be running on http://localhost:5000.

 Usage
-Once the server is running, you can use Postman or curl to make requests to the API.
+Once the server is running, you can use Postman to make requests to the API.

 API Endpoints:-